RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

         }
     }
 ~~~

+> Note that the `Thread.sleep(5000);` will cause credit card "processing" to take 5 seconds, to simulate a real world processing time.

 Now we need to implement the `pass()` and `fail()` methods referenced above.
 These methods will send messages to Kafka using our `producer` field.